OSC/ood-documentation/develop/_sources/customizations.rst.txt

 Customize Text in the Job Composer's options form .................................................

-The OSC-default value for ``options_account_help`` says that the account field is optional unless a user is a member of multiple projects.
+The OSC default value for ``options_account_help`` says that the account field is optional unless a user is a member of multiple projects.

 Items of note include what to call Accounts which might also be Charge Codes, or Projects.
 At OSC entering an account is optional unless a user is a member of multiple projects which is reflected in the default value for the string ``options_account_help``.